ivan-khvostishkov/booktube/README.md

 - **Quick Play**: Click any favorite item to instantly load its settings into the form
 - **Remove Items**: Click the × button next to any favorite to remove it from your list
 - **Auto-Save**: New audiobooks are automatically saved to favorites when the "Save to favorites" checkbox is checked (enabled by default)
+- **Export Data**: Use the "Export App Data" button in the help modal to download your favorites and playback positions as a JSON file
+- **Import Data**: Use the "Import App Data" button to restore favorites and positions from a previously exported JSON file
 - **Reset**: Use the "Reset App Data" button in the help modal to restore the default favorites list

 ### URL Parameters